 You may already know that IEC / Working Holiday Visa Travel Insurance is an essential requirement to visit Canada under the International Experience Canada Program.

-That is why, the Canadian IEC travel insurance or, as it is commonly labeled, Visitors to Canada Insurance, was designed to cover the costs for an immediate medical assistance including hospital accommodation, emergency health care as well as repatriation among other benefits, while you are away from home.
+This is why Canadian IEC travel insurance or, as it is commonly referred to, Visitors to Canada Insurance, is designed to cover the costs of immediate medical assistance; this includes hospital accommodation, emergency health care, as well as repatriation and so forth, all while you are away from home.

 IEC / Working Holiday Travel Insurance: Requirements